Skip to content

 export ANTHROPIC_DEFAULT_SONNET_MODEL="claude-sonnet-4-6" # Balanced tier

-Claude Code validates model names against hardcoded strings to enable features like the 1M context window and reasoning effort control.
-When the validator sees claude-sonnet-4-6, the feature activates; when it sees anthropic/claude-sonnet-4.6, the check fails and the feature silently turns off.
+Claude Code validates model names against hardcoded strings to enable features like the 1M context window and effort-based reasoning control.
+When the validator sees claude-sonnet-4-6, those features are activated; when it sees anthropic/claude-sonnet-4.6, validation fails and the features silently break.

-ZenMux's model alias feature makes claude-sonnet-4-6 fully equivalent to anthropic/claude-sonnet-4.6, so Claude Code's checks pass and every downstream feature works as designed.
-See Model Aliases for the full list and more details.
+ZenMux's model alias feature makes claude-sonnet-4-6 fully equivalent to anthropic/claude-sonnet-4.6, so Claude Code's validation passes and all downstream features work correctly.
+For the full alias list and more details, see Model Aliases.

-When pointing Claude Code at a non-Claude model (e.g., GPT, Gemini, Doubao), you must use the full ZenMux model id — aliases only cover the native Claude family:
+When switching to a non-Claude model in Claude Code (such as GPT, Gemini, or Doubao), you must use the full ZenMux model ID—aliases only cover the native Claude series:

 bash